Azure-Samples/azure-ml-federated-learning/CONTRIBUTING.md

 * Search the repository (https://github.com/[organization-name]/[repository-name]/pulls) for an open or closed PR that relates to your submission.
 You don't want to duplicate effort.

+* If you have made changes to one of the files in `examples/components/shared` folder or any of their copies in other folder, please make sure that you updated and run unit tests.
+Unit tests can be run as follows:
+  * Install dependencies: `pip install -r .github/actions/run-shared-unit-tests/requirements.txt`
+  * Run the tests with coverage using sequence of following commands:
+    * `coverage run --source=examples\components\shared -m unittest discover -s tests\examples\components\shared`
+    * `coverage combine`
+    * `coverage report -m`

 * Make your changes in a new git fork:

 * Commit your changes using a descriptive commit message